GhassenJamoussi99/FlappyMan_With_CPP/README.md

 # FlappyMan_With_CPP
-Simple flappy bird game created with windows library and C++
+Simple flappyMan game created with windows library and C++

 ## Created by :
  Ghassen Jamoussi

 ## Usage
-Download the project and add the header & source to a Microsoft Visual Studio project .
+Download the project and add the header/source to a Microsoft Visual Studio project .

 Hotkeys : 'Space' to jump